Meldanen/meldanen.github.io/_pages/about.md

   - /about.html
 ---

- Professional Software Engineer with ~4 years experience in one of the world's leading alternative investment consultancies and recent AI & Robotics MSc graduate from King’s College London, seeking an opportunity to apply my skills as a Software Engineer.
+ Professional Software Engineer with over 4 years of experience in the finance sector and recent AI & Robotics MSc graduate from King’s College London, seeking an opportunity to apply my skills as a Software Engineer.
 In my free time, I volunteer as one of the organising staff for Cyprus Comic Con.

 # MSc Individual project: Deep Control of Medical Robots